 The prohibition on smoking does not apply in the accommodation or the wheelhouse, provided that their windows, doors, skylights and hatches are closed or the ventilation system is adjusted to guarantee an overpressure of at least 0.1 kPa.”.

-7.2.3.51.2 In the first sentence, replace “in the cargo area” by “in the explosion danger areas”.
+7.2.3.51.2 In the first sentence, replace “in the cargo area” by “in the explosion hazardous areas”.

 [Amendment to the German text does not apply to the French text.
 English text to be verified.]

-7.2.4.16.3 After “loading and unloading piping”, insert “where appropriate,”.
+7.2.4.16.3 Do not amend, or amend as follows: after “loading and unloading piping”, insert “if available,”.

-7.2.4.25 Amend to read as follows: “Loading and unloading piping and gas return piping”.
+7.2.4.25 Amend to read as follows: “Loading and unloading piping and venting piping”.

 7.2.4.41 Amend the heading to read as follows: “Smoking, fire or naked light”.

-At the end of the first sentence, add “and smoking is prohibited.”.
+Amend the first sentence to read as follows: “During loading, unloading or gas-freeing operations fires, naked lights, and smoking are prohibited on board the vessel”.

 Chapter 8.1